Crossfire Hurricane (FBI investigation): FBI "Source 3" - Jeff Wiseman

 Another FBI CHS named "Source 3", "an individual with a connection to Papadopoulos", was used to interact with Papadopoulos "multiple times between October 2016 and June 2017".
 In a meeting with Source 3 in late October 2016, Papadopoulos denied that Russia was "playing a big game" in the American presidential election.
 When he was next asked whether Russia had "special interests", Papadopoulos declared: "that's all bullshit".
 He added that he knew "for a fact" that the Trump campaign was not involved in the DNC hack, adding that such involvement would have been illegal.
 When asked if Russia had "interest in Trump", Papadopoulos replied: "no one knows how a president's going to govern anyway".
 The FBI failed to include these statements in their subsequent FISA warrant applications.
 In his report, Horowitz included this failure as among the seventeen "inaccuracies or omissions" in the FBI's handling of the FISA warrant application.

 Michael T. Flynn - Crossfire Razor

 Walid Phares under code name Cross Wind was also involved in the story.

 Paul Manafort - Crossfire Fury

 Jeff Sessions, Donald J. Trump - Unknown

-In SSCI report volume 5 on Russian interference it is mentioned that Jeff Sessions, Donald J. Trump have FBI investigations but codenames for them were redacted unlike other codenames that are not redacted.
+In the Senate Select Committee on Intelligence (SSCI) report volume 5 on Russian interference it is mentioned that Jeff Sessions, Donald J. Trump have FBI investigations but codenames for them were redacted unlike other codenames that are not redacted.